This GSK assessment centre guide also covers the GSK online tests and first-round interview.

 Great question!
 It’s a tricky balancing act indeed.

-Seriously, read my Group Exercise Success Guide for much more on all this stuff – I don’t want to write it all again here! 🙂
+Seriously, read our Group Exercise Success Guide for much more on all this stuff – we don’t want to write it all again here! 🙂

 This is a useful video on how to behave in a group exercise: